kubedb/cli/docs/guides/elasticsearch/quickstart/quickstart.md

 Here, we create a Elasticsearch database with single node.
 This single node will act as *master*, *data* and *client*.

-To learn how to configure Elasticsearch cluster, click [here](/docs/guides/elasticsearch/clustering/topology.md).
+To learn how to configure an Elasticsearch cluster, click [here](/docs/guides/elasticsearch/clustering/topology.md).

 Please note that KubeDB operator has created two new Secrets for Elasticsearch object.